SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

-`maxstiffstep` is the number of stiffness detects before switching to the stiff algorithm and `maxnonstiffstep` is vice versa. `nonstifftol` and `stifftol` are the tolerances associated with the stiffness comparison against the stability region. `dtfac` is the factor that `dt` is changed when switching: multiplied when going from non-stiff to stiff and divided when going stiff to non-stiff.
+`maxstiffstep` is the number of stiffness detects before switching to the stiff algorithm and `maxnonstiffstep` is vice versa. `nonstifftol` and `stifftol` are the tolerances associated with the stiffness comparison against the stability region.
+Decreasing `stifftol` makes switching to the non-stiff algorithm less likely.
+Decreasing `nonstifftol` makes switching to the stiff algorithm more likely. `dtfac` is the factor that `dt` is changed when switching: multiplied when going from non-stiff to stiff and divided when going stiff to non-stiff.
 `stiffalgfirst` denotes whether the first step should use the stiff algorithm.